-City of Lincoln Council Senior Management, Leader of the Council and Portfolio holder for Sport and Leisure

-- Emphasised the importance of health benefits of participation as a significant rationale for provision of the service.
-The most important reason for the service. - Immediate and long term issue of cost of the service.
-Context is Council reductions in expenditure in 2013 14 but also longer term.
-Leisure is the Council's 4th biggest budget head for expenditure and therefore under great scrutiny because of contribution it can make to cost reductions. - Informal recreation and physical activity such as cycling and walking programmes seen as important because participants can do/access easily and they do not need buildings/services to undertake activity etc. - Building condition of Yarborough and Birchwood Leisure Centres understood and no immediate high costs of repair and renewal.
-However also aware of the age of the buildings and need for longer term planning for replacement or investment. - Acknowledged strategic planning and delivery of the service, roles and relationships with other provider and deliverers, eg University of Lincoln as provider and Lincolnshire CSP as partner in delivery is not as cohesive a partnership as could be.
+Consultee Key Findings and Issues Consultee City of Lincoln Council Senior Management, Leader of the Council and Portfolio holder for Sport and Leisure • • • • • • • • • • • • • • • • • • • • Findings and Issues Emphasised the importance of health benefits of participation as a significant rationale for provision of the service.
+The most important reason for the service.
+Immediate and long term issue of cost of the service.
+Context is Council reductions in expenditure in 2013 - 14 but also longer term.
+Leisure is the Council's 4th biggest budget head for expenditure and therefore under great scrutiny because of contribution it can make to cost reductions.
+Informal recreation and physical activity such as cycling and walking programmes seen as important because participants can do/access easily and they do not need buildings/services to undertake activity etc. Building condition of Yarborough and Birchwood Leisure Centres undertake activity etc. Building condition of Yarborough and Birchwood Leisure Centres undertake activity etc. Acknowledged strategic planning and delivery of the service, roles and relationships with other provider and deliverers, eg University of Lincoln as provider and Lincolnshire CSP as partner in delivery is not as cohesive a partnership as could be.
 Other direct providers can impact on City Council provision.
 Aware of School Academy developments in facility provision and developing new partnerships for sports development/participation with other providers such as Lincolnshire CSP.
-Again not cohesive as to who does what within an agreed definition and framework for active participation across all providers. - Recognise the Central Lincolnshire Core strategy offers inward investment opportunities for capital funding and therefore essential to have an evidence base for facility provision requirements.
-Also acknowledge the extensive infrastructure requirements across all service areas from growth and therefore setting priorities is challenging. - Recognise the importance of developing the strategic relationship in joint provision of services across the Central Lincolnshire Districts and supportive of developing the evidence base to identify joint provision on in capital financing and shared management of facilities - based on core provision for all Councils. - Acknowledge complicated relationships at Yarborough Leisure Centre in different land and building ownerships and contracted services between the school and community use.
-Also timetable for leisure management contract not co-terminus with centres in other authorities.
-So need to make cohesive across all areas to maximise financing opportunities for new provision. - Acknowledge City of Lincoln Community Centres are not meeting a clearly defined need and are providing different range of services at each centre.
-Acknowledge low bookings, low usage profile and high fixed costs.
-How to address issues and create centres which meet a defined purpose and are managed at lower cost to meet this definition has to be achieved.
+Again not cohesive as to who does what within an agreed definition and framework for active participation across all providers.
+Recognise the Central Lincolnshire Core strategy offers inward investment opportunities for capital funding and therefore essential to have an evidence base for facility provision requirements.
+Also acknowledge the extensive infrastructure requirements across all service areas from growth and therefore setting priorities is challenging.
+Recognise the importance of developing the strategic relationship in joint provision of services across the Central Lincolnshire Districts and supportive of developing the evidence base to identify joint provision on in capital financing a • other authorities.
+So need to make cohesive across all areas to maximise financing opportunities for new provision.
 West Lindsey Council Strategic Managers of Leisure and Recreation Acknowledge that definition of the strategic role of leisure and recreation needs to be reviewed and redefined within the Council.
 What it is and contribution to Council corporate objectives.
 Relationship with other direct providers not clear as to